taylormcknight/mcknightlabs/_projects/journalism/publication-sites.md

 The current version of the site represents a significant departure from all previous iterations.

 In late 2016, Nan, Jordan and I redesigned the entire front-end of the site, building a responsive structure and eliminating our separate mobile version.

 Following that large redesign project, our design and front-end development progress greatly accelerated, and I hired another front-end designer – Natalie Forman.
-As a team, we rolled out a host of new features – e.g. a way for users to purchase and list job postings, custom responsive native ads, a topic menu, a better signup process, and much more.
+As a team, we rolled out a host of updates, including:

+* A service for users to purchase and list job postings
+* New "Library" page to promote case studies and surveys produced by our internal content marketing team
+* Custom responsive native ads
+* Topic menu with improved UX
+* Newsletter signup process with improved UX

 Another key difference you will notice in the screenshot below is Industry Dive's new logo.
 You can read more about our rebranding process <a href="https://www.industrydive.com/news/post/new-dive-logo-design/">here</a> and <a href="https://design.industrydive.com/corporate/2018/05/09/logo-redesign.html">here</a>.